 Insider tip: You MUST try their mac and cheese with Pittsford Dairy cream, Shtayburne Farm cheddar cheese and panko—and then bring her back some, as well.
 We don’t make the rules.
 We just follow them.

 Most winter days, David can be found outside building snowmen with his son and then planning dinner at a spot both he and a 4-year-old enjoy.
-He’s a huge fan of Depot 25 in Shortsville, a restaurant right inside an authentic New York City railroad depot built in the late 1800s, creating a great atmosphere.
+He’s a huge fan of Depot 25 in Shortsville, a restaurant right inside an authentic New York Central Railroad depot built in the late 1800s, creating a great atmosphere.

 Insider tip: If you’re looking for a fish fry done right, Depot 25 is your place.
 Not a seafood fan?
 Any of their pasta dishes measure up, as well.